What Do Mechanical Engineering Technologist Do?

 - Conduct failure analyses, document results, and recommend corrective actions.

-These are the skills Mechanical Engineering Technologists say are the most useful in their careers:
+When polled, Mechanical Engineering Technologists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.